microsoft/vstest-docs/RFCs/0028-Dotnet-Test-MultiTarget-Project-Trx-Logger.md

 For example : `dotnet test "--logger:trx;LogFilePrefix=results"` will generate
 &nbsp;&nbsp;&nbsp;&nbsp;UnitTestProject/TestResults/results_2018-12-24_14-01-07-176.trx
 &nbsp;&nbsp;&nbsp;&nbsp;UnitTestProject/TestResults/results_2018-12-24_14-01-08-111.trx

 The behavior of  `dotnet test "--logger:trx;LogFileName=results.trx"` will remain same with overwriting being done, and warning to switch to LogFilePrefix.

+### Option 3: Specify LogFilePrefix Parameter with target framework appended

+Introduce a LogFilePrefix parameter in trx logger.
+Example : `dotnet test "--logger:trx;LogFilePrefix=results"`
+With this, if we want all trx files in a multi target project, instead of specifying a logFileName, we provide a LogFilePrefix.
+The trx file name prefix is appended with target framework to generate multi target trx files.

+For example : `dotnet test "--logger:trx;LogFilePrefix=results"` will generate
+&nbsp;&nbsp;&nbsp;&nbsp;UnitTestProject/TestResults/results_net451.trx
+&nbsp;&nbsp;&nbsp;&nbsp;UnitTestProject/TestResults/results_netcoreapp20.trx

+The behavior of  `dotnet test "--logger:trx;LogFileName=results.trx"` will remain same with overwriting being done, and warning to switch to LogFilePrefix.